 Q: Do I need the HS code or will the product description suffice?

-A: Most destination countries use the Harmonization Code system so it’s recommended to include at least the code.
-A few countries require the description instead.
-It is best practice to include both the HS code and a description.
+A: Most destination countries use the Harmonization Code system (and, as of March 2023, all EU countries require it) so we recommend you always include HS codes.
+It is best practice to include both the HS code and an accurate description of each item in the shipment.

 Q: Which HS code do I pick?